KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-tutorial.md

 In light of these challenges, the blockchain engineer finds themselves confronted with a paradox.
 The engineer desires to create something new, and at the same time, they cannot easily change the core software.

-### A Popular, but Flawed Solution: The Decentralized Virtual Machine
+### A Popular, But Flawed Solution: The Decentralized Virtual Machine

 A popular solution to this paradox is to associate the consensus mechanism (CM) with a virtual machine (VM).
 This method was made popular by the Ethereum project.
 In this model, the CM's design can be similar to existing and stable CM's, but it has one difference.
 The CM listens to instructions given by an external VM that is decentralized across all validating nodes.
 While code inside the VM can be arbitrary, the CM does not listen to the code's execution.
 Instead, the CM only listens to the same data as before: the history of transactions, and a small amount of associated meta data.